-For me, it all started during a mock-trial for class.
-We were told that we didn’t want to be asking our witness yes or no questions because it limited the story they could tell.
+In high school, my instructor had us do a mock trial.
+Our teacher informed us that we didn’t want to be asking our witness yes or no questions because it limited the story they could tell.
 Similarly, you wanted to ask the other side’s witness close-ended questions so they couldn’t tell a story.

-Then in journalism school, I learned that the key to a good interview was to never ask a question that could be answered with yes or no. You want the interviewee to tell the story, not you.
+Then in journalism school, I learned that the key to a good interview was to refrain from asking a question that could be answered with a simple yes or no. You want the interviewee to tell the story, not you.

-That leads me to the use of questions in marketing.
-The goal of questions in marketing is to get the target audience to start thinking about your brand and seeing it as something they want to add to their own, internal story.
+The goal of questions in marketing is to get the target audience to start thinking about your brand and seeing it as something they want to add to their own internal story.
 This can be achieved using both open-ended and closed questions.
-Both types of questions should be utilized in marketing and each has their own distinct advantages.
+Both types of questions should be utilized in marketing, and each has its distinct advantages.

-The key selling point for asking an open-ended question in your article is that you are giving your reader many more options than just yes or no. That’s the risk for closed questions.
+The key selling point for asking an open-ended question in your content is you give your readers many more options than just yes or no. That’s the risk for closed questions.
 If you ask someone, “Are you tired of eating fast food?” and they answer “no” you know for a fact you won’t be selling to that person.

 But if you ask, “How much fast food do you eat in a week?” then a person is more likely to start considering the answers to your question instead of coming out with a flat out no.